saadl27/PuckoPolis/README.md

 >   - add motor.c in the **makefile** on the line listing the .c files to be compiled
 >- Hint: Test these functions with a simple demo that moves forward for 10 cm, turns 180 degrees, and comes back to the starting point

->⚠⚠ **It is important to set each phase of the motor to 0 when the robot does not have to move, or if the program is stopped, thus ensure that no phase is active continuously, otherwise you risk damaging the motors!** ⚠⚠
+>⚠⚠ **It is important to set each phase of the motor to 0 when the robot does not have to move, or if the program is stopped, to ensure that no phase is active continuously which might damage the motors!** ⚠⚠

 ## 2.2 Library
 - Compile your project again to be sure to have the **.o** files